WebOrigami/docs/src/content/framework/intro2.md

   src = graphVirtual(files/src):
 ---

-Origami lets you create virtual folders and files using formulas.
+Origami lets you create virtual folders and files.

 ## Define a virtual file in a YAML or JSON file